silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 ---
 title: Acquisition Landing Pages and Forms
 description: UniCredit Bank wanted to reach a wider range of clients.
 We helped them increase the conversion rates of their mobile pages.
+excerpt: UniCredit Bank wanted to reach a wider range of clients.
+We helped them increase the conversion rates of their mobile pages.
 ---
 # Acquisition Landing Pages and Forms